cestef/blog.cstef.dev/content/posts/rss/index.md

 date = 2025-03-21

 [taxonomies]
-tags = ["rss"]
+tags = ["social"]
 +++

 Back when the Internet was still young (I wasn't even born), folks would dial up to their favorite BBS (Bulletin Board System) and dive into whatever people were talking about.
-It was so basic - just pure text posts lined up by date.
+It was so basic: just pure text posts lined up by date.
 No flashy ads, no infinite-doomscroll apps.
 Just people talking to each other.

 ```ansi,center